reach-sh/reach-lang/docs/dev/src/reach/consensus/index.md

 ```

-A @{defn("commit statement")}, written `{!reach} commit();`, commits to statement's continuation as the next step of the DApp computation.
+A @{defn("commit statement")}, written `{!rsh} commit();`, commits to statement's continuation as the next step of the DApp computation.
 In other words, it ends the current consensus step and allows more local steps.

 ### {#ref-programs-only-consensus} `only` and `each`